 Many patients that are admitted into the hospital for psychiatric treatment often suffer from substance abuse as well, but without an adequate evaluation and assessment of the patient, many who need substance abuse intervention are not treated.
 “The Effectiveness of a Hospital-Based Intervention for Patients with Substance-Use Problems in the Western Cape” is an article evaluating the effectiveness of a substance abuse intervention model in the Western Cape of South Africa (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
 This article expresses the colossal concern with substance abuse among the population of South Africa.
 As noted by the South African Medical Journal, “the recent South African stress and health study indicated a high lifetime prevalence (13.3%) and early onset (21 years) of such disorders” (p.
 634).
-Therefore this study introduces the SBIRT program and its implementation in a substance-abuse intervention model and its efforts to provide intervention for patients who would typically go without, due to lack of intervention opportunity.
+Therefore, this study introduces the SBIRT program and its implementation in a substance-abuse intervention model and its efforts to provide intervention for patients who would typically go without, due to lack of intervention opportunity.

 Problem Formulation, Sampling and Measurement

 The research discussed in this article addressed the concern with the lack of substance-abuse interventions administered to those who would greatly benefit from it.
 According to South African Medical Journal, “district hospitals regularly experience a high incidence of substance-use disorders, but rarely provide interventions” (p.
 634), where existing services are described as “overwhelmed by the demand for treatment” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
-Therefore the population being addressed and researched in this study are those who reside in the Western Cape who suffer from “probable substance use” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
+Therefore, the population being addressed and researched in this study are those who reside in the Western Cape who suffer from “probable substance use” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
 The goal of this research was to prove that “screening, brief intervention, and referral to treatment (SBIRT) is effective for addressing mild to moderate substance-related problems and is feasible to implement” (Sorsdahl, Stein, Weich, Fourie, & Myers, 2012).
-This study hoped to prove that by expanding the range of treatment to include substance-abuse interventions in hospitals would greatly increase access to these services.
+This study examined whether expanding of the range of treatment in hospitals to include substance-abuse interventions would greatly increase access to these services.
 As noted in the South African Medical Journal the hypothesis of this study was; that with an increased range of treatment and “lower threshold, less costly early interventions” (p.
 634) there will be a decreased rate of substance-abuse among the population of South Africa, specifically the Western Cape.